RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/index.md

 >
 > Early testing and feedback would be great!

-Git2SemVer provides automatic Semantic Versioning to .NET solutions and projects.
+Git2SemVer is a <a href="https://semver.org">Semantic Versioning</a> framework for .NET solution and project versioning.
-It automatically versions both dotnet CLI and Visual Studio builds so both developers and build system builds are versioned.
+It works the same in both dotnet CLI and Visual Studio builds and for both developers and build system builds.
 It just happens using <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> message elements and Git tagging of each release.

-Git2SemVer includes a dotnet CLI tool (Git2SemVer.Tool) for simple solution setup.
+Git2SemVer includes a dotnet CLI tool (Git2SemVer.Tool) for simple solution versioning setup.
 The setup configures add the Git2SemVer.MSBuild NuGet package to all solution projects.
-With the versioning being done within the dotnet/MSBuild build no build system version generation steps are needed.
+With the versioning being done within MSBuild, no build system version generation steps are needed and it works the same for both dotnet CLI and Visual Studio.

-No complex configuration of branching strategy (like GitFlow or GitHubFlow) and completely customisable.
+No complex configuration of branching strategy (like GitFlow or GitHubFlow) and completely customisable using an optional project C# script that can change any or all of the generated version information
-Git2SemVer determines Semantic Version from Git commit history and build host parameters and environment.
+Git2SemVer determines Semantic Version from Git commit history and the host environment.
-It then executes an optional project C# script that can change any or all of the generated version information.

 <br/>